p-christ/nn_builder/README.md

 ## More Examples

 ## Contributing

+Together we can make something that is useful for millions of people.

 Anyone is very welcome to contribute via a pull request.
 Please see the [Issues](https://github.com/p-christ/nn_builder/issues) page for ideas on the best areas to contribute to and try to: